Hannah, Japan Specialist

 The first time I visited Japan was while studying in China during a university year abroad.
 I explored Tokyo for a week during cherry blossom season and I instantly fell in love with its beauty, bright lights and buzzing atmosphere.
 After graduating, I yearned to go back and explore Japan further and took a job teaching English just outside Kanazawa.
 Immersing myself in the local community allowed me to learn a little of the language and gain a deeper understanding of Japanese culture.
 One thing I came to love was Japanese festivals.
 I recommend anyone who travels to Japan to experience at least one.
 With a multitude of celebrations happening every month, it’s almost always possible to do.
 After leaving Japan, I knew that I wanted to pursue a career in travel, and working with Audley has offered me the opportunity to share my love of Japan with others.

-Start planning your trip to Japan with Hannah by calling
+Start planning your trip to Japan with Hannah